Andrej Nedorost

 Andrej Nedorost (born April 30, 1980) is a Slovak former professional ice hockey player.
 He played 28 games in the National Hockey League with the Columbus Blue Jackets between 2001 and 2003.
 The rest of his career, which lasted from 1998 to 2015, was mainly spent in various European leagues.
 Internationally Nedorost played for the Slovakian national team at the 2001 World Championships.

 Biography

 Nedorost was born in Trenčín, Czechoslovakia.
 As a youth, he played in the 1994 Quebec International Pee-Wee Hockey Tournament with a team from Bratislava.

-He played 28 games in the National Hockey League with the Columbus Blue Jackets.
-On 25 September 2008, he moved from Czech Republic team HC Slovan Ústí nad Labem to HC Dukla Trenčín in Slovakia.
+He played 28 games in the National Hockey League with the Columbus Blue Jackets, scoring two goals and providing three assists.
+After playing in the Czech Extraliga in the 2007–08 season for HC Slovan Ústí nad Labem, Nedorost returned to HC Dukla Trenčín in Slovakia in September 2008.
 He later played for Yertis Pavlodar of the Kazakhstan Hockey Championship.